tareq1988/we-gallery/README.md

 # We Gallery

-The missing gallery for WordPress.
+The missing gallery of WordPress.
 Simple, yet the effective gallery plugin!

 If you are looking for a simple, easy to use and lightweight gallery plugin, **We Gallery** is here for that.
 It's the only gallery plugin you'll need.